JasonHyun/MiFoodTech/design/design-journey.md

 #### Market/Industry Outlook Page (Claire)
-![First Iteration of Desktop Market Page](/design/marketDesk1.jpg)
+![First Iteration of Desktop Market Page](/design/marketDesk1.jpg) In this iteration, I chose to use circular images (which I could create myself with the content that Mi gives us.)
+This helps preserve a more modern and clean/bright feeling and makes the website unique.
+It also works with the fact that the original market size image Mi gave us was circular.
+The text switches from side to side in order to keep the website looking interesting.

-![First Iteration of Mobile Market Page](/design/marketMobile1.jpg)
+![First Iteration of Mobile Market Page](/design/marketMobile1.jpg) In this version, the navigation bar is replaced by a hamurger menu becuase it is a common design pattern that is prominent on many mobile websies.
+The content is the same, but it is stacked in one column with the images and headders above the relevant paragraphs/explanation.

 #### Team Page (Jason)
 ![First Iteration of Desktop Team Page](/design/teamDesk1.jpg)